NYU-robot-learning/Allegro-Hand-Controller-DIME/README.md

 # Allegro Hand Controller - Noetic
 This repository contains the information to setup the ROS Noetic based Allegro Hand controller package which is a part of the official implementation of [DIME](https://arxiv.org/abs/2203.13251).
 We would advice you to run the `setup.sh` file in the [base repository](https://github.com/NYU-robot-learning/DIME-Controllers) for convenience and use this as a debugging tool.
+The base repo containing all the information can be found at [DIME - Models](https://github.com/NYU-robot-learning/DIME-Models).

 ## Contents
 1. [Requirements](#requirements)